ZhouYing0818/Entropy_Weight_Ensemble/README.md

 ### Entropy Weight Ensemble

-* The output file from Xrare, Examiner and deepPVP must prepare in advance;
+* The output file from Xrare, Examiner and deepPVP must be prepared in advance;

-* Preparing a set of example data from our first cohort in "example" fold;
+* We prepared a set of example data from our first cohort in "example" fold;

 * Sourcing "Combined2.R" and "EWE2.R" in R to ensemble Xrare and Exomiser results, for example: